 Traditionally a problem disease in the western Corn Belt, Goss’s wilt is now prevalent across the Corn Belt and spreading into Canada.
 Once corn plants are infected, yield potential can be reduced by up to 50 percent.
 There are no effective chemical control measures for Goss’s wilt.
 The best way to limit spread of the disease is by selecting

 This bulletin provides information about Goss’s wilt and tolerance ratings for Mycogen® brand corn hybrid families.
 The ratings are the result of 2011-15 field

 trials conducted in Illinois, Iowa, Minnesota, Nebraska, South Dakota and Wyoming.

+Goss’s wilt is caused by the bacterium Clavibacter michiganensis subsp. nebraskensis.
 It overwinters in infected corn residue, primarily found on or near the soil surface.
-Inoculumin the infected residue primarily spreads by wind and splashing rain.
+Inoculum in the infected residue primarily spreads by wind and splashing rain.
 To a minor degree, Goss’s wilt also can survive in seed.

 To infect a corn plant, the bacterium needs an entry point or wound, which is generally caused by heavy rainstorms, hail, wind, blowing sand or mechanical damage.
 Humid, wet weather is another risk factor because moist or wet leaves are conducive to the spread of disease.
 Read more